eydinov/MockServer/README.md

 ## Matching options

 ### Matching by Method and Path
-With this option MockServer simply compares whether the Method and PATH configured in mock.json file match the URL client requested.
+With this option MockServer simply compares whether the METHOD and PATH configured in mock.json file match the METHOD and URL client app requested.
 If they are equal the response will be returned.

 ```json
 {